Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Enriquez-Etingof-Marshall gauge transformations via Stokes phenomenon

 Now let us consider the equation \eqref{gaugeequation}, in which $r_0$ is the skew-symmetric part of the standard $r$-matrix associated to the positive root system $\sfPhi_+$.
-Our main theorem states that \begin{thm} The map $C_{2\pi i}\in {\rm Map}(\frak g^*_{\rm nr},G)$ is a solution of the gauge transformation equation \eqref{gaugeequation}. \end{thm} A proof will be given in Section \ref{irregularmap}.
-The idea is as follows.
-Following Theorem \ref{equivalent}, to prove $r_0^{C}=r_{\rm AM}$, we only need to verify its symplectic geometric counterpart, i.e., $F_{C}':(\Sigma,\omega)\rightarrow (\Sigma',\omega')$ is a symplectic map.
-The map $F_C'$ will be realized as certain irregular Riemann-Hilbert map in section \ref{irregularmap}, and then $F_C'$ is symplectic following from the symplectic nature of the irregular Riemann-Hilbert correspondence.
+Our main theorem states that \begin{thm} The connection map $C\in {\rm Map}(\frak g^*_{\rm nr},G)$ is a solution of the gauge transformation equation \eqref{gaugeequation}. \end{thm} A proof will be given at the end of Section \ref{irregularmap}.
+The basic idea is to verify its symplectic geometric counterpart, i.e., to prove $F_{C}:(\Sigma,\omega)\rightarrow (\Sigma',\omega')$ is a symplectic map.